My research is supported by the Natural

 create Marolambo National Park.

-In the 3rd phase of my research program, the
+In the 3rd phase of my research

-fragmentation, and edge effects influence lemur ecology in
+forest fragmentation, and edge effects influence lemur

-Madagascar.
-The long-term objectives of this research
+ecology in Madagascar.
+The long-term objectives of this

-Madagascar and to provide Canadian and international
+scale in Madagascar and to provide Canadian and

-students with research and training opportunities in
+international students with research and training

-tropical ecology.
-Current research projects are focused on
+opportunities in tropical ecology.
+Current research projects

-the conservation biogeography of plant and primate
+are focused on the conservation biogeography of plant and

-(AFFP), located in the western region of Ankarafantsika National Park, NW
+Project (AFFP), located in the western region of Ankarafantsika National Park, NW

 Madagascar.
 The AFFP is a multidisciplinary